smaclell/smaclell.github.io/_drafts/code-reviews.md

 ---
 layout: post
 title:  "Code Reviews"
-date:   2015-05-04 00:09:07
+date:   2015-05-25 00:09:07
 tags: code-reviews exterminator
 ---

-This week I helped perform several code reviews.
-I think code reviews are a fantastic way to share best practices, check for logical errors and help improve our code.
+This week I helped perform many code reviews.
+I think code reviews are at their core a chance to the team to communicate.
+This is the best time to ask deep questions about the code and share information throughout the team.

 Code reviews have become a standard practice for many teams.
 While on the [Exterminators][tribute] I have the privilege to work with others who have different code review style than my own.

-As with programming there can be many styles of code reviews.
-No one style is better than another.
-Different approaches have different advantages and disadvantages.

-This has caused me to reflect on what I think are the most important aspects of code reviews and what to look for when doing them.

-Conversation about Code
+For me code reviews are a conversation about the code being reviewed and the surrounding system.
+Common code review themes include:

+* Learning and sharing ideas
+* Understanding the logic affected by the changes

+Learning
 ===============================================================================

-TODO - People talking

-For me code reviews have been a conversation about the code being reviewed and the surrounding system.
-Together with the author and other reviewers we can:

-* Share ideas, opportunities or challenges with/about the code
-* Learn more about what is being done
-* Communicate changes amongst the team

-Everyone on the review is enriched by the process and hopefully comes away having learnt something they did not know before.
+I think a review has been successful if at least one person has learnt something new.

-My usual team would include two people on every review, an expert and a learner.
+One team I was on would include two people on every review, an expert and a learner.
 The expert would be intimately familiar with the system being changed and the surrounding project.
-The learner could be anyone else and typically someone who is less confident in their knowledge of the project.
-This helped our team share knowledge about the changes being made and validate assumptions made by people deeply immersed in the problem with a fresh pair of eyes.
+The learner could be anyone else.
+Typically the learner would be someone newer to the codebase.
+The expert could user their knowledge to guide changes and avoid issues.
+The learner would help by being a fresh pair of eyes.

-Learning from reviews has helped ease the team into developer work outside their area of expertise.
-Having seen enough changes and being supported by reviewers we have been able to work more effectively as a team.
-With the learner and expert reviewers it was often not long before the learners could contribute as effectively as the experts.
+Learning from reviews has helped developers work outside their area of expertise.
+Over time the learners will better understand the code and can start contributing.
+It was often not long before the learners could contribute alongside the experts.

-Reviews effectively communicate how the code base is changing.

-Code reviews are a great way to share new ideas.
-Lately, I have been really enjoying NUnit's options for data driven tests.
-By using these features throughout code reviews I have created, I have been able to share them with our team.
+Code reviews can be used to align on architectural direction.
+On a recent project we shared a refactoring we were working on with the team using code reviews.
+The early reviews had more team members to build consensus for the direction we were headed.
+As the changes progressed every member of the team was able to see the new changes applied.
+Knowing what was happening helped the team work together more effectively.

+Reviews can be a great place to learn a new coding technique or library.
+I learnt some [nifty][m1] [ways][m2] you can use [Moq][moq] lately from a code review and since been sharing them with the rest of the team.
+The team has also been great at letting me know when I get carried away using a new technique.
+I have been using NUnit's features for data driven tests heavily which for some team members is harder to read.
+This was valuable feedback, I was able to work with the reviewers to update the code so it was easier to understand.

 Logic
 ===============================================================================